 To apply for the bonus, Veterans go to www.veteransbonus.ohio.gov and complete the online application form.

 Please note an application is not complete until it is printed, signed and mailed along with required supporting documentation through the U.S. Postal Service.
 The signed application must be signed in the presence of a Notary Public "notarized" or witnessed by an Ohio Clerk of Courts "acknowledged" and mailed to:Ohio Veterans Bonus

 P.O.
 Box 373

 Sandusky, OH 44871

 - The applicant’s signature on all bonus applications must either be “notarized” by a notary public or “acknowledged” by the clerk, or deputy clerk, of the courts of common pleas which are located in all 88 Ohio counties.
 Notaries public often are found in banks and auto dealerships and usually will perform notary services for their customers free of charge.
 In addition, the Ohio Attorney General’s assistants at regional offices in Toledo, Columbus, Cleveland, Cincinnati, and Youngstown will notarize the Veteran’s signature at no cost to the Veteran.

 - Remember, Veterans should not sign the bonus application until they appear before a Notary Public or at the office of the clerk of courts of common pleas.

-- A Veteran is anybody who wears or ever has worn a uniform of the United States armed forces.
-(Army, Navy, Marines, Air Force, Coast Guard and Ohio National Guard, or Reservist)
+- A Veteran is any person who wears or ever has worn a uniform of the United States Armed Forces.
+(This includes Army, Navy, Marines, Air Force, Coast Guard and Ohio National Guard or Reservist.)

-- Veterans may be eligible for a bonus if they served in the United States armed forces on active duty anywhere in the world for purposes other than training beginning October 7, 2001.
+- Veterans may be eligible for a bonus if they served within the United States Armed Forces on active duty anywhere in the world for purposes other than training beginning on October 7, 2001.